How To Apply Ceiling Paint on Walls? (Or Vice Versa)

 Paint ApplicationModerateEasy

-Ceiling paint has a thicker flow and viscosity than wall paint because it is designed to be thick to stick without dripping to the ground.
-Due to its thick flow, it is more durable, lasts longer, and has better coverage.
+Ceiling paint has a thicker viscosity as it’s designed to adhere over ceilings without dripping to the ground.
+Since it has a thicker viscosity, ceiling paint is more durable, lasts longer, and has better coverage.

 Can You Mix Ceiling Paint with Wall Paint?

-You can mix ceiling and wall paint, but only if both paints have the same base and type.
-So, you can mix the water-based versions of both paints, and oil-based versions of both types of paints.
+You can mix ceiling paint with wall paint if both paints have the same base (solvent).
+For instance, you can mix water-based ceiling paint with water-based wall paint.

-You should never mix water-based ceiling paint with:
+You should never mix water-based ceiling paint with the following.

 2. Thin The Ceiling Paint